code7777/CyptoZombies/README.md

     *you can also view a users entire zombie army

 zombieownership.sol is an ERC721 Implementation of zombie ownership
-    can transfer zombies, see blaance, etc
+    can transfer zombies, see balance, etc